 EMpowered began in 2013, the result of a dream come true.
-Emily wanted to create a dance studio with a warm, supportive atmosphere which is based on satisfying customers in a non-competitive and non-political manner.
+Emily wanted to create a dance studio with a warm, supportive atmosphere that is based on satisfying customers in a non-competitive and non-political manner.
 Using a syllabus based on correct anatomical alignment, EMpowered will produce technically sound dancers at all levels from beginner to advanced.
 The EMpowered Dance Center will provide a social and entertainment forum for people with diverse interests, cultural backgrounds, physical impairments, and ages.
 At EMpowered everyone is family.
 EMpowered sponsors junior and senior chapters of the National Honor Society for Dance Arts.

-Emily is the owner and artistic director of EMpowered Dance Center.
-Emily is currently the dance instructor for The Baltimore Actor's Theatre and Conservatory in Towson.
+Emily is the owner and artistic director of the EMpowered Dance Center.
 Emily has professional dance experience as well as education to create a strong technically sound program.
 Emily worked as a trainee with the elite, Joffrey Ballet Company under the direction of Edith d'Addario.
-Emily also performed as a soloist with Baltimore Ballet Company, under the direction of Cem Catbas.
+Emily also performed as a soloist with the Baltimore Ballet Company, under the direction of Cem Catbas.
 Emily performed with Surge, a local contemporary company, under the direction of Ken Skrzesz.
 Emily graduated from Carver Center for Arts and Technology and holds a Bachelor of Science in Health Studies.
 Beginning her dance education at Peabody Conservatory, Emily performed with the Washington ballet as a student, under the direction of Rudolph Kharatian and performed as a soloist in an original Pas de Trois in the Kharatian original ballet, Into the Light.
 Emily is both a Physical Therapist Assistant and a Massage Therapist.
-Emily holds certifications as a Physical Therapist Assistant in Brain Injury and Neuromuscular Developmental Techniques, and is LSVT BIG certified for Parkinson's Disease.
-She is also certified in Pilates technique, Adaptive Dance, Progressive Ballet Technique, Massage Therapy, Pregnancy Massage, Yoga and CPR.
+Emily holds certifications as a Physical Therapist Assistant in Brain Injury, Neuromuscular Developmental Techniques, and is LSVT BIG certified for Parkinson's Disease.
+She is also certified in Pilates technique, Adaptive Dance, Progressive Ballet Technique, Massage Therapy, Pregnancy Massage, Yoga, and CPR.
 Emily always looks for ways to introduce dance to everyone.
-She created a wheelchair dancing program at University of Maryland Rehabilitation and Orthopedic Institute (formerly Kernan).
+She created a wheelchair dancing program at the University of Maryland Rehabilitation and Orthopedic Institute (formerly Kernan).
 Emily manages both Chapters of Dance Honor Society for the studio, through the National Dance Education Organization.
 Emily is a member of the International Association for Dance Medicine and Science

 Emily & Joy Ludlow of Emily-Virginia School of the Arts